 In general, if you include these elements in your punch list, you’ll be prepared for any problems that might arise after you submit it to the contractor for rectification.

-As anyone who’s had a dispute around retainage knows, punch lists can be a contentious issue.
+As anyone who’s had a dispute around retainage knows, construction project closeout lists can be a contentious issue.
 There are several problems that can arise when using punch lists.
 These include:

-• Disputes about legitimacy of punch list length
+• Disputes about legitimacy of the list’s length

-• Failure to address all issues on the punch list
+• Failure to address all issues on the list

 • Lost lists